SMED Events - The quickest way to get ROI from your LEAN Deployment

-SMED Events – The quickest way to get ROI from Your LEAN Deployment
+SMED Events: The Quickest Way to Get ROI From Your LEAN Deployment

 I have implemented SMED (Single Minute Exchange of Dies or Quick Changeover) at several companies in my career as a Lean and Six Sigma consultant.
-SMED events are a fantastic way gain quick ROI to fund an implementation; however, without the infrastructure for and sustainment of Lean and Six Sigma, these SMED efforts will eventually revert to the old (unimproved) way.
+SMED events are a fantastic way to gain quick ROI to fund an implementation; however, without the infrastructure for and sustainment of Lean and Six Sigma, these SMED efforts will eventually revert to the old (unimproved) way.
+In this blog, I will talk about some misconceptions of the SMED methodology.

 Many of the organizations that I transform have had a previous SMED effort.
 Typically, I am brought in to Implement Lean and Six Sigma, which includes reducing Setup or Changeover Time.

 Most of the time, I hear the same thing.
-In companies that have cells of machines (or machines in a line or a “U” shape that are dependent on the previous machine), the event members tell me that the previous SMED efforts taught them the tools to speed up their machine.
+In companies that have cells of machines (or machines in a line or a “U” shape that are dependent on the previous machine), the event members tell me that the previous SMED efforts taught them the tools to speed up their machines.
 This is beneficial to learn, but they had not been taught how to speed up the cell as a whole.

 They had not been taught how to think of their cell as a combined entity.

-The SMED education was to reduce changeover time of their machine.
+The SMED education was to reduce the changeover time of their machine.
 What is missing is the focus on the constraint in the cell setup.

-If I reduce the time to setup my machine by 20 minutes (from 40 minutes down to 20 minutes) but another machine that I am dependent on takes 60 minutes to setup, then my net setup time for the whole cell is 60 minutes.
+If I reduce the time to set up my machine by 20 minutes (from 40 minutes down to 20 minutes) but another machine that I am dependent on takes 60 minutes to set up, then my net setup time for the whole cell is 60 minutes.

 We find in this departmentalized thinking (reducing the setup time of “my” machine), the operator, after finishing his/her setup, starts working on external tasks (tasks that can be done while the machine is running).
 These tasks are being performed while the cell is not producing.